KhronosGroup/SYCL_Reference/source/iface/platform.rst

 Abstraction for SYCL platform.

+The SYCL platform class encapsulates a single SYCL platform on which SYCL kernel functions may be executed.
+A SYCL platform must be associated with a single SYCL backend.

-A platform contains 1 or more SYCL devices, or a host device.
+A SYCL platform is also associated with one or more SYCL devices associated with the same SYCL backend.

 .. seealso:: |SYCL_SPEC_PLATFORM|